Adelam5/user-management-system/README.md

 ### Project Features

-- List, filter and order users
+- List all users from the database
+- Filter users by any of its attributes - filter must be exaxt match
+- Order users (descending or ascending) by any of its attributes
 - Result is paginated (10 users per page)
-- Create, edit, update or delete user
+- User's CRUD functionality
 - Add or remove permissions for the selected user
 - Pagination